-Muslims In India Ask Top Court To Ban Instant Divorce
+Muslim Women In India Ask Top Court To Ban Instant Divorce

 Married at 14 and divorced by 16, Seema Parveen had a marriage as brutal as it was short.